psychrometrics/psychrolib/README.md

 ###Credits

 The formulae used in the psychrometric library and in PsychroCalc are those published in the 2009 ASHRAE Handbook of Fundamentals.
 This publication is available from ASHRAE ([www.ashrae.org](www.ashrae.org)).

+Thanks to Tom Worster (https://github.com/tom--) for explaining how to quickly translate C to JavaScript.

 ###System requirements